 B-U-G Ratings shall mean a luminaire classification system with ratings for backlight (B), uplight (U), and glare (G).
 The backlight component of the rating system takes into account the amount of light in the BL, BM, BH and BVH zones depicted in (Figure A) on the following page.
-The uplight component takes into account the amount of light in the UH and UL zones.
-The glare component takes into account the amount of light in the FH, FVH, BH and BVH zones.
+The uplight component takes into account the amount of light in the FH, FVH, BH and BVH zones.